nitrain/nitrain/README.md

         whatever_name_you_want.jpg
         ...
 ```
-The above data structure and problem corresponds to setting `class_mode='label'` in the class.
+Here, you would set `root=/path/to/main_dir/`.
+The above data structure and problem also corresponds to setting `class_mode='label'` in the class.
 This means that the target tensor is going to be the class label of the image.

 If using a segmentation dataset or otherwise want another image (or arbitrary data) as the target tensor, we will set `class_mode='image'`.
 In this case, the images should be arranged in separate sub-directories for each pair of input image/data and target image/data.